Théodore Nilis

 Théodore Victor Edouard Adolphe Arthur Nilis (27 June 1851 – 23 April 1905) was a Belgian soldier and colonial official.

 Early years (1851–1881)

-Théodore Victor Edouard Adolphe Arthur Nilis was born in Brilow, Westphalia, on 27 June 1851.
+Théodore Victor Edouard Adolphe Arthur Nilis was born in Brilow, Westphalia, Kingdom of Prussia on 27 June 1851.

 His parents were Adolphe Nilis, a Belgian, and Amélie Hesse.

 On 1 October 1879 Nilis enrolled in the Military School, and on 8 April 1872 he was named sub-lieutenant.

 He entered the War School in 1875, and three years later graduated with a brevet d'état-major.